 Sleep.
 What is it good for?
 Absolutely everything.

-If the stress around the Coronavirus [Covid-19] is keeping you up at night, there are many options available to help you get the sleep your body needs to stay healthy.
+If stress is keeping you up at night, there are many options available to help you get the sleep your body needs to stay healthy.

 Lack of sleep can lead to many long-term adverse effects on the body let alone a serious attack by a rampant virus causing harm.
-This is why it is so important to remain calm in times of distress and allow yourself to sleep well.
+This is why it is so important to remain calm in times of distress and allow yourself to sleep well and keep your Stress Switches on low.
 Let’s discuss sleep so we can help you get more of it.

 Sleep is the most important human function.